An upper bound conjecture for the Yokota invariant: The Fourier Transform

-Take a face $F$ of $L$ and stretch the circles transverse to its edges so that they are close to the center of $F$ (see Figure \ref{fig:stretching}).
-Add an unknot $U$ colored with $\Omega$ at the center of $F$ and handleslide it along all the edges of $F$; the result is that $U$ gets linked to each transversal circle and remains unlinked from any edge or vertex of $\Gamma$ as in the left part of Figure \ref{fig:linking}.
+Take a face $F$ of $\hat{L}(\Gamma,col')$ and stretch the circles transverse to its edges so that they are close to the center of $F$ and add an unknot $U$ colored with $\Omega$ at the center of $F$ (see Figure \ref{fig:stretching}).
+Handleslide this new unknotted component along all the edges of $F$ (see Figure \ref{fig:hs}); the result is that $U$ gets linked to each transversal circle and remains unlinked from any edge or vertex of $\Gamma$ as in Figure \ref{fig:unlinking}.
+Because the edges are colored with $\Omega$ this procedure does not change the Kauffman bracket (see for example \cite[Corollary, page 181]{lickorish}).
 The circle $U$ will correspond to a vertex in $\Gamma^*$.
-Repeat this procedure for every face of $L$.
+Repeat this procedure for every face of $\hat{L}(\Gamma,col')$ (notice also that the procedure we just carried out only changes the link diagram in the portion of the plane corresponding to $F$)

-Now apply the inverse of the chainmail relation in Figure \ref{fig:chainmail} to each circle corresponding to a vertex of $\Gamma$ and each circle corresponding to a vertex of $\Gamma^*$.
-The result is going to be $4$ unlinked graphs (and several unlinked unknots that for now we ignore), $2$ of which give $Y_r(\Gamma^*,col')$ and two of which give $Y_r(\Gamma,\Omega)$ (where we still denote with $\Omega$ the coloring of $\Gamma$ with color $\Omega$ on each edge).
+Now apply relation \ref{eqn:vertsum} to each circle corresponding to a vertex of $\Gamma$ and each circle corresponding to a vertex of $\Gamma^*$.
+The result (see Figure \ref{fig:linking}) is going to be four connected graphs (and several unlinked unknots that for now we ignore), which lie in parallel planes and are therefore unlinked from each other.
+Two of these give $Y_r(\Gamma^*,col')$ and two of these give $Y_r(\Gamma,\Omega)$ (where we still denote with $\Omega$ the coloring of $\Gamma$ with color $\Omega$ on each edge).